 6. Grow your Social Media.

 THIS.TAKE.TIME.
 I encourage the girls in my Inner Circle to do Facebook Lives to see better reach numbers.
-(You can purchase my training video here).
 Network with other bloggers.
 Share virals.
 Join appropriate Facebook Groups.
 Use ideal hashtags.
 Learn how to do SEO (Search Engine Optimization) aka us the right keywords that people are googling.
 I also LOVE to Pinterest to drive traffic.
-(Go figure, I have another training on that too here.)
-It’s a slow build and doesn’t happen over night.
+It’s a slow build and doesn’t happen overnight.
 It starts with you putting yourself out there.
 This is a whole other course in itself.

 7. Grow your Email List.